 What amenities do love hotels offer?

 Indoors, you’ll find rooms decked out with themed decorations (or bland themeless rooms if it’s really budget), fancy bathrooms with showers for two, jet baths, etc., and a TV stocked with all kinds of, ahem, special channels.
-Unlike biz hotels, you don’t have to pay extra for the juicier programs.
+Unlike business hotels, you don’t have to pay extra for the juicier programs.
 Oh, and love hotels also often offer WiFi, too.

 There will also sometimes be room service, hot tubs, vending machines with various toys, karaoke machines, video game consoles, massage chairs, disco lights, costume rental for some spicy cosplay, and more.
 We’ve stayed in rooms decked out with flowers, figurines, and tinkly lullaby music playing overhead (creepy), a Chinese opium den theme, a pole smack in the middle of the room, velvet paintings, the list goes on.